carl2087/life-sort-drf-api/README.md

 ## Database Schema

-The database schemas were planned with th APi endpoints using an entity realtionship diagram.
+The database schemas were planned with the API endpoints using an entity relationship diagram.

 ![Lifesort database schema](static/images-database/entity-diagram-life-sort.png)